We asked Simon Nelson, the CEO of online learning platform FutureLearn, for his predictions about online learning.

 However, we need to be careful not to over-hype the potential of digital technology.
 Higher education institutions will need to work out how to make money from their investments.
 Finding the right way to monetise any digital business is challenging, especially if it has a social mission, like education.

-Simon will speak at Going Global, the British Council's international higher education conference taking place in London from 22 May to 24 May 2017.
+Simon spoke at Going Global, the British Council's international higher education conference in London from 22 May to 24 May 2017.

 More than 3,000,000 people have taken part in the British Council's MOOCs for teachers and learners of English on the FutureLearn platform.
 The MOOCs cover subjects such as teacher education, IELTS preparation, workplace English and British culture.